-What happens with people that have lived on the street for years and tell us they do not want to live in a stable and worth flat?
+What happens to people that have lived on the street for years and tell us they do not want to live in a stable flat?
 From Arrels, we offer them a secure and welcoming space where they can spend the night and start creating bonds.
-This space is the Flat Zero, an Arrels’ low-requirement resource for people who have been living on the street for a long time and haven’t found any solution at other resources.
+This space is the Flat Zero, an Arrels’ low-requirement resource for people who have been living on the street for a long time and haven’t found any solutions at other resources.

-Street damages physical and mental health.
-Many homeless people suffer several chronic disorders that do not allow them to live in an autonomous way and makes them difficult having a vacancy in public or private services.
+Living on the street damages physical and mental health.
+Many homeless people suffer several chronic disorders that do not allow them to live in an autonomous way and complicates having a vacancy in public or private services.
 This happens, for example, when someone has mental health and alcoholism problems.

-Arrels receives these people at the Pere Barnés home while others look for other options.
+Arrels receives these people at the Pere Barnés home.

 It is a difficult task.
 Room prices have rocketed and housing options for most vulnerable people are reduced.

-Who feels that has a home feels that is someone.
-With this objective, Arrels gives support through all the necessary steps so homeless people can get own flats, to the name of person who lives in there and not to the name of the entity.
+Someone who feels that they have a home feels that they are someone.
+With this objective, Arrels gives support through all the necessary steps so homeless people can get their own flats, in the name of the person who lives there and not in the name of the entity.
 Arrels will keep accompanying the person and offering social support.

-When someone lives on the street breaks with almost all, or with all the bonds he had.
-One of the most important efforts that has to confront when he goes on the street is to be able to adapt to the new environment and starting to create a social network.
+When someone lives on the street, they break with almost all, or with all the bonds he had.
+One of the most important efforts that one has to confront when he goes on the street is to be able to adapt to the new environment and start to create a social network.
 When this person starts living alone in a flat, loneliness is also present.
-And it is necessary to think how to confront it so this person has more choices than staying at home watching the TV or going to Arrels’ centre.
+And it is necessary to think about how to confront it so this person has more choices than staying at home watching the TV or going to Arrels’ centre.